 Relative to the estimated disability burden, this seems quite low.
-This might be partially explained by the fact that slavery does not spread like a disease, but even taking this into account, slavery seems relatively neglected.
+This might be partially explained by the fact that slavery does not spread like a disease8, but even taking this into account, slavery seems relatively neglected.

-Kevin Bales, who is generally considered an expert on the topic of slavery (three experts that we have contacted cite him as an authority on this subject), estimates that at $400 per freed slave and it would cost about 10.8 billion dollars to free all 27 million slaves (this was an earlier estimate) - though he has told us that the cost-effectiveness estimate is outdated and would now be higher.
+Kevin Bales, who is generally considered an expert on the topic of slavery (three experts that we have contacted cite him as an authority on this subject), estimates that at $400 per freed slave and it would cost about 10.8 billion dollars to free all 27 million slaves (this was an earlier estimate)9 - though he has told us that the cost-effectiveness estimate is outdated and would now be higher.
 In addition, there is of course substantial uncertainty around these estimates.
 However, this estimate is roughly comparable to that of the Freedom Fund ($657 to liberate a slave in India - see the Cost-effectiveness section of our Freedom Fund evaluation).

 A report by the International Labour Organization estimates that the illegal profits from exploiting forced labour total $150 billion each year.
-One paper comments that “A simplistic sum—dividing these profits [150 billion] by the amount invested in stopping human trafficking [124 million] might suggest that not enough is being spent.“.
+One paper comments that “A simplistic sum—dividing these profits [150 billion] by the amount invested in stopping human trafficking [124 million] might suggest that not enough is being spent.“4.
 We return to this point in the following section.

-In 2013, the Freedom Fund was founded by three billionaires (with a combined wealth of about $11 billion), who each invested only 10 million dollars each in order to to raise an additional $70 million for smart anti-slavery investments by 2020.
+In 2013, the Freedom Fund was founded by three billionaires10 (with a combined wealth of about $11 billion), who each invested only 10 million dollars each in order to to raise an additional $70 million for smart anti-slavery investments by 2020.

-All countries, except North Korea, have domestic legislation which criminalises some form of modern slavery.
+All countries, except North Korea, have domestic legislation which criminalises some form of modern slavery11.
 This suggests that there are few strong cultural or political barriers to combating slavery.
 Moreover, the cost-effectiveness estimates of fewer than $1000 per person liberated (see the Cost-effectiveness section of our evaluation of the Freedom Fund), suggest that this is a tractable intervention.

-However, a report by the International Labour Organization estimated that the illegal profits from exploiting forced labour are about $150 billion each year, indicating that combating slavery is working against ‘business interests’.
+However, a report by the International Labour Organization12 estimated that the illegal profits from exploiting forced labour are about $150 billion each year, indicating that combating slavery is working against ‘business interests’.
 In other words, because slavery is profitable, slavers might use their resources to prevent slaves from being freed.
 In this sense it is less tractable than global health interventions such as preventing malaria, where other actors are not actively working against it.